 Organisations define tasks, protocols and responsibilities down to the smallest detail.
 But who really enjoys working in such an oppressive environment?
 Where is the space to do what you believe is right based on your professionalism, your practical knowledge and your intuition?
 Young graduates entering the profession with new skills and plenty of ideas and energy find themselves stuck in a rigid system with very little opportunity for change, where long-established patterns impede innovation.
 At Kennisland, we shake up and break apart those patterns and rigid structures.

-We organise learning and experiment programmes++What we doRead more about our approaches and methods here. in the healthcare system and focus on the learning and innovative capacity of organisations and employees.
+We organise ++What we doRead more about our approaches and methods here. in the healthcare system and focus on the learning and innovative capacity of organisations and employees.
 A few examples include the Retention through Intervention programme, in which healthcare employers and HR professionals experiment with ways of improving the job satisfaction of employees, and Lab2030, in which healthcare professionals from various organisations experiment with bridging the gap between their organisations and local communities.

 From a system focused on care to a system focused on health